 Beacom School of Business

 Vermillion, SD 57069

 The Marketing certificate curriculum includes examining factors contributing to purchase decisions as well as developing and managing a brand.
-Students may examine the product development process from conception through rapid prototyping, forecasting demand, production and launch.
-Students also explore using data to identify high value and/or high risk customers, products, and processes.
-Graduates will gain competencies to fill a variety of roles in helping a firm develop and market their products and services.
+Students examine the product development process from conception through rapid prototyping, forecasting demand, production and launch.
+Students also explore marketing and branding using data to identify high value, high-risk customers, products, and processes.
+Graduates will gain competencies to fill a variety of roles in helping a firm develop and market its products and services.

 ADMISSION REQUIREMENTS (Graduate Certificates)